Genotype (format f1)

 S stamina (increases chance of survival during fights, see also simulator parameters – destructive collisions)

-M muscle strength, a.k.a. muscle speed (strong muscles act with bigger force, gain higher speed, can resist bigger stress, and use more energy if muscle energy calculation is enabled)
+M muscle strength, a.k.a. muscle speed (strong muscles act with greater force, gain higher speed, can resist greater stress, and use more energy if muscle energy calculation is enabled)

 I ingestion (ability to gain energy from "food" – energy balls)